 Candidates must pass both parts of the CMA exam to earn their certification.
 The 2 parts of the exam are:

 Some of the requirements to become a CMA take several years to finish.
-Therefore, obtaining this certification can take a while.
+Therefore, obtaining this certification and becoming a CMA can take a while.
 And once you have passed the exam, you only have 7 years to finish the education and work experience requirements.

 Getting a bachelor’s degree generally takes 4 years.
 And to meet the 2-year experience requirement, you can work full-time for 2 years or part-time for 4 years.
 So, satisfying these 2 requirements can take 6-8 years of your life.